StamesJames/partial_eq_dyn/README.md

+# Disclaimer

+This is the first crate I published so I am new to making things production ready.
+Therefore use this crate with caution and feedback is welcome.

 # dyn_partial_eq

 Implement the DynPartialEq trait with explicit casting to enable comparison between any dyn objects.
 There also is an associated derive crate dyn_partial_eq_derive that derives the component wise implementation of PartialEq and uses dyn_eq for all dyn_objects.